Currently here in the US, if you think you are buying "Real Grass-fed Beef" or dairy, in a lot of cases, it is not what you think it is.

 So how can a brand, farm, or producer in the US get the "Grass-fed" and "Grass-finished" claims on their marketing and label for beef or dairy?

 Easy... since 2016 (aka Ground Zero) when the USDA dropped their mandatory standard for Grass-fed claims, producers now just need to fill out a 2 paragraph paper affidavit, submit it to the USDA for Beef or FDA for Dairy, and Bingo... it's Grass-fed!

 It is that easy and in turn, this very loose system based on a one-page document is being abused by many producers.
 For US consumers, this is a big problem.

-This article is not about shooting down farms or other brands... it's about consumer transparency for those that value paying the extra money for natural Grass-fed beef or dairy when in fact they may not be getting it at all.
+This article is not about shooting down the US beef and dairy industr, farms, other beef/dairy producers or brands... it's about consumer transparency for those that value paying the extra money for authentic natural Grass-fed beef or dairy when in fact they may not be getting it at all.